diefenbach/django-lfs/docs/introduction/upgrade_notes.rst

   pagination data for use in main template (SEO optimization with rel="next/prev" (template: lfs/catalog/category_base.html)
 * modified mimetype returned by ajax calls to: application/json.
 This requireS changes in javascript ajax calls: lfs.js, lfs.manage.js, lfs_tinymce.js, manage/product/attachments.html(!)
+* moved javascript code from manage/product/images.html to lfs.manage.product.js and updated to use proper mimetypes in responses